wren4777/6row_PCB/README.md

 **Why six row over seven?**

 Unfortunately, as wonderful as the classic seven row ThinkPad keyboard on the T420 and similar is, it uses a difficult to source and difficult to solder surface-mount connector.
-The six row keyboards, as found on the L410 and later, uses a standard 30-pin 1mm FFC connector, allowing for easy integration with an external controller.
+The six row keyboards, as found on the L410 and later, use a standard 30-pin 1mm FFC connector, allowing for easy integration with an external controller.

 **Why do I need to replace my Trackpoint?**